Christmas 2002

-since we have moved every five years so far, we’re about due to move
+we have moved every five years so far, we’re about due to move again.
+And, about once a year, something comes up

-and calling the moving company.
-But as
+the moving company.
+But as things stand

-record for length of stay in one location (5½ years in Virginia).
+length of stay in one location (5½ years in Virginia).
 We enjoy the peace and quiet of our

 neighborhood, where the loudest noises we hear are the frustrated golfers on